 Getting to Cala Mondragó by boat

-Getting to know the beaches of Mallorca from the sea can be one of the best experiences you can have during your holidays on the island.
+Discovering the beaches and coves of Mallorca from the sea can be one of the best experiences you can have during your holidays on the island.
+You are in one of the paradises of the Mediterranean and you are going to miss the opportunity to rent a boat in Mallorca?

 If you have already sailed, we have little more to tell you about the goodness of what sailing is all about.
-If you don’t have the experience, we can only tell you that doing it in Cala Mondragó is simply unforgettable: skirting cliffs and caves on the way to finally reach the beach of sandy soil and bright turquoise waters aboard a sailboat can be a magical experience.
+If you don’t have the experience, we can only tell you that doing it in Cala Mondragó is simply unforgettable: you will skirt cliffs and caves as you go, to finally reach the beach with its sandy ground and bright turquoise waters.
+Sailing on board a sailboat can be a magical experience.

 The nearest port facility, the Real Club Marítimo de Portopetro, is 2.1 nautical miles away.
 Would you like to rent a boat in Mallorca?
 Check here all the available boats and choose the one that best suits your budget.
 You can choose with or without skipper.